Best Tide For Snorkeling In Maui: High Tide Vs Low Tide

 When Tides Matter Less: Boat Snorkeling At Molokini

-For offshore snorkeling like Molokini Crater, tide still exists—but it’s usually not the deciding factor the way it can be on a shallow shore reef.
+For offshore snorkeling like Molokini Crater, the tide still exists, but it’s usually not the deciding factor, the way it can be on a shallow shore reef.

 Not sure which trip fits your crew?
 Start with Best Time To Snorkel Maui, then pick your ideal day.